RoMa v2: Harder Better Faster Denser Feature Matching: Method

 An overview of the coarse matcher is shown in~\Cref{fig:coarse-matcher}.
 We upgrade the DINOv2~\cite{oquab2023dinov2} encoder used in RoMa to the newer DINOv3~\cite{siméoni2025dinov3}.
-Inspired by~\citet{edstedt2024roma}, we compare the encoders (frozen) by training a single linear layer on the features followed by a kernel nearest neighbor matcher.
+Inspired by RoMa~\cite{edstedt2024roma}, we compare the encoders (frozen) by training a single linear layer on the features followed by a kernel nearest neighbor matcher.
 As is shown in Table~\ref{tab:linprobe}, we find that DINOv3 is more robust than its predecessor despite its slightly larger patch size (16 \vs 14).
-As in RoMa, but unlike UFM, we freeze the encoder weights, improving robustness.
+This is also supported by \Cref{tab:dinov3}.
+As in RoMa, but unlike UFM, we freeze the encoder weights.

-While RoMa is robust and generalizes well, one of its main weaknesses is its lacking multi-view context in the matcher, which relies solely on Gaussian Process (GP)~\cite{rasmussen2003gaussian} regression combined with a single-view Transformer decoder to classify warp bins.
+While RoMa is robust and generalizes well, one of its main weaknesses is the lack of multi-view context in the matcher, which relies solely on Gaussian Process (GP)~\cite{rasmussen2003gaussian} regression combined with a single-view Transformer decoder to classify warp bins.
 A naive approach would be to add a Multi-view Transformer to RoMa before the GP, however, we found that in practice the gradients through the GP were not sufficiently informative to yield improvements, and caused stability issues during training.

-To remedy this, we replace the Gaussian Process with a simple single headed Attention mechanism.
-Additionally, we add an auxiliary target, $\mathcal{L}_{\text{NLL}}$, to minimize the negative log-likelihood of the best matching patch in image B for each patch in image A. We first compute the similarity between all patches from image A and image B to form a similarity matrix $\mathcal{S} \in \mathbb{R}^{M \times N}$, where $M$ and $N$ are the number of patches in image A and B respectively.
+To remedy this, we replace the Gaussian Process with a simple single-headed Attention mechanism.
+Additionally, we add an auxiliary target, $\mathcal{L}_{\text{NLL}}$, to minimize the negative log-likelihood of the best matching patch in image B for each patch in image A. We first compute the similarity between all patches in image A and image B to form a similarity matrix $\mathcal{S} \in \mathbb{R}^{M \times N}$, where $M$ and $N$ are the number of patches in image A and B respectively.
 The loss $\mathcal{L}_{\text{NLL}}$ is computed by first applying $\softmax$ over the second dimension of $\mathcal{S}$ and then selecting the most similar pairs for all patches in A, \ie